-NEWS RELEASE: Agreement reached on future of Turtle Bay conservation landsPosted on Apr 30, 2015 in Latest News, Newsroom, Press Releases
+NEWS RELEASE: Agreement reached on future of Turtle Bay conservation landsPosted on Apr 30, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Today Governor David Ige, key members of the State House and Senate, Ray Soon, Chief of Staff to City and County of Honolulu Mayor Kirk Caldwell, Lea Hong, Trust for Public Land, and Doug Cole, North Shore Community Land Trust, held a news conference to announce that an agreement has been reached regarding the future of conservation lands at Turtle Bay.

 A fact sheet outlining the agreement is below.